Balance8/wdi-dt-57/work/w11/d3/01-02-03-04-reddit-clone-mern/README.md

 ## PROJECT SETUP

 1. Please use the starter code with can be found in the `reddit-clone-app` directory.
-Take a few minutes to familiarize yourself with the code.
+Take a few minutes to familiarize yourself with the code
-2. Configure your application starter code (`reddit-clone-app`) which can be found [here](https://github.com/ga-students/wdi-dt-57/tree/master/work/w11/d3/01-02-03-04-reddit-clone-mern/reddit-clone-app) .
-Use [this](https://github.com/ga-students/wdi-dt-57/blob/master/work/w11/d2/full-stack-react/full-stack-react.md) guide to set up your back-end.
+2. Configure your application starter code (`reddit-clone-app`) which can be found [here](https://github.com/ga-students/wdi-dt-57/tree/master/work/w11/d3/01-02-03-04-reddit-clone-mern/reddit-clone-app).
+Use [this](https://github.com/ga-students/wdi-dt-57/blob/master/work/w11/d2/full-stack-react/full-stack-react.md) guide to set up your back-end
 3. Make sure MongoDB is running (`mongod`), then start your Node and React servers
     - Back-end and front-end servers should be running on separate ports, in separate Terminal tabs
-4. Ensure both servers are up and running with no errors.
+4. Ensure both servers are up and running with no errors
 5. Take a look around:
     - BACK-END: What routes, models, and controllers have been set up?
 What kind of database is it connecting to?
     - FRONT-END: What components have been set up?